momentum-design/momentum-ui/icons/README.md

 ## Background

-Collab UI Icons is a full suite of the pictographic icons for easy scalable vector graphics on websites and web applications, created and maintained by the Spark UI Design Language team.
+Momentum UI Icons is a full suite of the pictographic icons for easy scalable vector graphics on websites and web applications, created and maintained by the Spark UI Design Language team.
 It contains the Scss, CSS, fonts and SVG files needed for implenting the icons indepented of any other framework.
-It is also consumed and published as part of the Collab UI Toolkit.
+It is also consumed and published as part of the Momentum UI Toolkit.

 ## Install